 This was followed by a more intensive expansion measures in August 2010, as the government partially eased real estate lending restrictions through the following measures:

-In early-2011, the government implemented more measures to help the decimated construction industry, including tax incentives for real estate investment trusts that buy unsold housing,.
+In early-2011, the government raised tax incentives for real estate investment trusts that buy unsold housing,.
 It also halved home purchase taxes to 1% to 2%, from between 2% to 4%.
-The government also announced the establishment of a “bad bank” – the Project Financing Stabilization Bank (PFSB) – to take on as much as KRW 1.2 trillion (US$ 1.1 billion) of non-performing loans, beginning June 2011.
+It also announced the establishment of a “bad bank” – the Project Financing Stabilization Bank (PFSB) – to take on as much as KRW 1.2 trillion (US$ 1.1 billion) of non-performing loans, beginning June 2011.

 In December 2011, the government revealed another new set of policy measures including: